garrettwilkin/garrettwilkin_me/md/developing_software_large_team.md

 becomes important to understand why code was written.

 - What were the assumptions made by the person writing the code?
-- What effect were they trying to achieve?
+- What goal were they trying to attain?
 - What was the business reason behind making the code change?

 Without knowing the answers to those questions, it becomes very hard to know with certainty whether or not the code is still relevant.

+Another point I've noticed is that code often lives for much longer than the implementer expects it to.
+Thoughts of "I can come back and improve this later" will very rarely be realized.
+I've seen this in large organizations and small teams.

 ## Couldn't you know whether code is important simply by how obscure it is?